Isilin/Filedepot/README.txt

 7.x-1.x RELEASE NOTE

- (Aug 23, 2012) Added support for v2 of the libraries module - please read the "Install" section to setup the proper library requirements.
+ (Nov 6, 2012) Added support for v1 and v2 of the organic groups module

- (Jan 17 2012) The current 7.x branch is under development and is still unstable but core features are working.
+ (Aug 23, 2012) Added support for v1 and v2 of the libraries module - please read the "Install" section to setup the proper library requirements.

  (May 23/2012) Implemented the native drupal file upload filter.
 Removed the option to allow/disallow files by their extension and MIME type.
                Only support the allow option now and filter just checks the extension type.

 The Filedepot Document Management module satisfies the need for a full featured document management module supporting role or user based security.